 3 main functions of air filters in hospitals:

-- Protect patients, employees and visitors against (bacterial) infections
+- Protect patients, employees, and visitors against (bacterial) infections

 - Protect Air Handling Units and equipment against contamination

-Not only the fresh air coming in to these areas matters, but also the air leaving the “clean” rooms has to be filtered with the correct air filter to avoid contamination.
+Not only the fresh air coming into these areas matters, but also the air leaving the “clean” rooms has to be filtered with the correct air filter to avoid contamination.

-Please contact us to get a free advice to find the right combination of air filters to help avoid contaminations while at the same time trying to reduce the energy bill for your hospital!
+Please contact us to get free advice to find the right combination of air filters to help avoid contaminations while at the same time trying to reduce the energy bill for your hospital!